 In the wellness world, I feel like this has been a trending topic as of late.
 Articles, new research and podcasts are blowing up about the risks of birth control and what it’s actually doing to your body when you’re on the pill, IUD or other hormonal contraceptives.
 T-GOD because being ignorant to birth control risks is not bliss and I’ll tell you WHY.

-I was on the pill for 6 years as a form of pregnancy prevention before I switched to the IUD.
+I was on the pill for a year as a form of pregnancy prevention before I switched to the IUD.
 After having the IUD for a year, I then switched back to the pill to give it another try, which lasted only 6 months.
 I was constantly changing pills, trying to find the right one that didn’t make me feel like I was crazy.
 On the pill, I would cry for no reason, have mood swings up the yin-yang, and would gain a stubborn layer of fluff that was a struggle to get off.

 I would plead to my Dr. to please give me a pill that had the absolute LOWEST amount of estrogen in it, thinking that would solve all my side effects.
 She would, I would be happy, and then I would get the side effects all over again.
 Each pill gave me different side effects.

 With all of these side effects, I started to worry about being on the pill.
 My Dr. assured me that the pill was safe and it was just balancing my hormones.
 UGH.

 Then, I had a scare.